deKeijzer/KB-74-OPSCHALER/Personal_folders/Vector/portfolio.md

+`TODO: Comment code, Add references I found and read, fix datacamp, improve notebooks`
 # PERSONAL PORTFOLIO

-This document gathers the most important steps taken during the Data Analisys course performed by the student Víctor García Romillo.
+This document gathers the most important steps taken during the Applied Data Science course performed by the student Víctor García Romillo (18076033).
 With this document I pretend to reflect the knowledge acquired during the minor and the contributions I made to the Opschaler project.

 ## Datacamp courses